axelvaldez/radical-companies/_posts/2023-01-12-what-about-people-who-dont-care.markdown

   </tr>
   <tr>
    <td style="text-align: right">Keep asking</td>
-   <td>For this to work you’ll have to show your commitment to their success in the new environment that is going to come together.</td>
+   <td>For this to work you’ll have to show your commitment to their success in the new environment that is going to come together.
     <ul>
      <li>What can I do?</li>
     </ul>